 Like the commissioner, we applaud companies dedicated to safe working environments.

-But we know that when workplace injuries happen, it can sometimes take a dedicated workers’ compensation appeals attorney to ensure that workers receive full, fair compensation.
+But we know that when workplace injuries happen, it can sometimes take a dedicated Charlotte workers compensation attorney to ensure that workers receive full, fair compensation.